chadlohrli/baseledger-core/README.md

 ### Testnets

-In the spirit of developing a proof of concept implementation to experiment with network validation in tendermint (including staking and delegation), native opcodes and a community block explorer, the Unibright team built the ["lakewood" testnet](https://github.com/baseledger/lakewood).
+In the spirit of developing a proof of concept implementation to experiment with network validation in tendermint (including staking and delegation), native opcodes and a community block explorer, the team built the ["lakewood" testnet](https://github.com/baseledger/lakewood).
 This testnet was created using Cosmos SDK.

 The ["peachtree" testnet](https://explorer.peachtree.baseledger.net) was created from scratch using tendermint for BFT consensus and the [Provide stack](https://docs.provide.services) for subscribing to events emitted by the Baseledger governance and staking contracts, broadcasting _baseline proofs_ to the network and otherwise interacting with the [Baseline Protocol](https://github.com/eea-oasis/baseline).
 As a result of this design, `baseledger-core` can be built as a single container and added to existing deployments of the Provide stack for increased security. `baseledger-core` can also run standalone (i.e., outside the context of a Provide stack).
 Baseledger nodes running outside the context of a Provide stack are not restricted from operating as validator, full or seed nodes.
 Organizations implementing the _baseline_ pattern in commercial multiparty workflows benefit from running a local Baseledger node because it provides additional security to the cryptographic commitments (proofs) stored within the Provide stack without sacrificing any privacy guarantees inherent to _baselining_.